Key takeaways

 5. Only comparing the monthly payments for buying vs. leasing

-Some dealers might try to entice you to lease by comparing the monthly payments for buying versus leasing, and how much lower your payments would be if you went the leasing route.
+Some dealers might try to entice you to lease by comparing the monthly payments for leasing versus buying, and how much lower your payments would be if you went the leasing route.
 Remember: when you buy a car, you get to own it at the end of your loan term.
 With leasing, you need to return the car.

 6. Ignoring the cost of the car

-Just because you are leasing doesn’t mean you don’t need to worry about the price tag of the car.
-It still matters, because what you are paying to lease it largely depends on the cost of the vehicle and its depreciation rate.
+Just because you are leasing doesn’t mean you can ignore the car’s price tag.
+It still matters because what you pay to lease largely depends on the vehicle’s cost and depreciation rate.

 7. Not examining all fees